-Everything you need is available free of charge, and it’s easy to search for assets that may belong to you.
+- Everything you need is available for free, and it’s easy to search for assets that may belong to you.

-When businesses or other organizations hold your assets, they are required to follow certain laws.
-In most states, that means keeping in touch with you and letting you take what’s yours.
-But that’s a challenge – for example, when somebody moves or dies, the first priority might not be to notify everybody of a new mailing address.
-After one or two moves, you might even forget about a few accounts, and heirs may be completely unaware of assets.
+It’s your money: Businesses and other organizations that hold your assets need to follow strict laws.
+Most states require them to contact you regularly (providing quarterly statements, for example) and allow you to take assets when you want to.
+But that’s a challenge.
+For example, when somebody moves or dies, the first priority might not be to notify everybody of a new mailing address.
+After one or two moves, you might completely forget about a few accounts, and heirs may be completely unaware of assets.

-When businesses lose contact with accountholders, they are required to turn any assets over to the state.
-In most states, two to three years of inactivity or returned mail will require that assets be handed over (or escheated).
-Similarly, checks written to you – that you never cashed or received – are still your property and you’re allowed to claim those funds even if the checks have gone stale.
+Lost contact: When businesses lose contact with accountholders, they are required to turn any assets over to the state.
+In most states, two to three years of inactivity or returned mail will require that assets be handed over (or “escheated”).
+Similarly, outstanding checks written to you—that you never cashed or received—are still your property, and you’re allowed to claim those funds even if the checks go stale.

-Why do states take your assets?
-The theory is that states should safeguard assets because they may be more inclined to return missing money to citizens.
-Presumably the state has the resources to manage unclaimed property and will still exist in perpetuity, whereas a business might not be around forever and might be tempted to use the funds during hard times.
+Why states take your assets: The theory is that states should safeguard assets because the state is more likely to return missing money to citizens.
+Presumably, states have the resources to manage unclaimed property and will still exist in perpetuity.
+A business, on the other hand, might not be around forever and might be tempted to use your money during hard times.

 While most lost money belongs to individuals, businesses can also search for and claim assets that have gone missing.